emitpy.assign_global (tt::emitpy::AssignGlobalOp)

 Assign operation

-The emitpy.assign operation represents a Python variable assignment.
+The emitpy.assign operation represents Python variable assignment.

 Operands: